 There are numerous algorithms for combinatorial optimization [1] designed to sample the state space in some way and improve the solution.
 Because of the inherent randomness in the way the states are explored, no algorithm yields universally better result than the others; instead, the quality of results on making use of the characteristics of the problem to improve the search.
-In this paper, we choose the popular genetic algorithm (GA) ([13, 26]) for reasons described earlier.
-Algorithm 1 presents pseudocode of GA [26] and is based on evolutionary biology to optimizing a user given fitness function of a chromosome (solution) as the solutions evolve over time (lines 1-4).
+In this paper, we choose the popular genetic algorithm (GA) ([11, 21]).
+Algorithm 1 presents pseudocode of GA [21] and is based on evolutionary biology to optimizing a user given fitness function of a chromosome (solution) as the solutions evolve over time (lines 1-4).
 The fitness corresponds to how well a solution performs; i.e. inputs with the highest fitness are desired.
 The fittest chromosomes generate the next generation of children by random mutation and cross-over.
 Each element, or gene, of every chromosome is mutated with a probability defined by the mutation rate (line 5).
 The design variables in Eq.1 and Eq.2 form the genes in the chromosome in GA.
 The efficiency of the algorithm can be perceived in multiple ways, for example as the quality of the output chromosomes (defined by the fitness function) or how fast the optimal solution is obtained (defined by the number of iterations to reach the solution).

-Algorithm 1: Pseudocode of Generic GA [26]

-- 1 initialize the population; - 2 evaluate population; - 3 while (!stopCondition) do - 4 | select the best-fit individuals for reproduction; - breed new individuals through crossover and mutation operations ■; - evaluate the individual fitness of new individuals; - 7 replace least-fit population with new individuals;
+Alg Algorithm 1: Pseudocode of Generic GA [21] 1 ii 1 initialize the population; 2 e valuate population; 3 W 3 while (!stopCondition) do 4 select the best-fit individuals for reproduction; 5 breed new individuals through crossover and mutation operations $\blacksquare$ ; 6 evaluate the individual fitness of new individuals; 7 replace least-fit population with new individuals; 1